SpyroMF/UntitledCrawler/README.md

 I have used the git plugin with godot, but it had it's problems.
 In case github and git would fail at any time I had a copy of every different time I worked on the project.
 There where even one time one of the files got corrupted (Thank god that I had just commited and pushed to github!).
 ## [05] Databases
 So I tried to find out how I connected a database to my godot project, but I found out that I would need to rebuild the whole engine.
 I tried making my own database system that had the simple CREATE, DELETE and UPDATE functions, but I found out that would be a whole new project in itself.
 I opted with a simple .json saving system.
+If I ever get the chance to implement databases, I would've added a leaderboard with names and their score,
 UPDATE: I found a database that might work, but it is too late to do it now.
 I might check it out later.
 [LiteDB](http://www.litedb.org/)
 ## [06] Information Security
 I did not find that many instances where I could use information security.
 I guess you could call .gitignore security (Confidential in the **C** IA).
 I also think that godot trashes pretty much any unused variables (I cannot fint any valid sources on this).
 I could not find anything that strengtend the integrity (C **I** A).
 And my game is pretty accessible (CI **A**)